 Thankful to not have to travel far or take another loan in order to afford treatment at a private clinic, Murzia followed the advice of her peers to visit the PWS&D-supported health centre newly constructed close to her home in Afghanistan.
 Months of neonatal support and the staff’s dedication to ensuring a prompt, hygienic delivery gave Murzia the power to say, “I am a very happy mother.
 My newborn is healthy and my health has improved too.”

 In a country where the maternal mortality rate is too high—close to 400 women die every day from childbirth or the complications of pregnancy—it is imperative that all women have the help of skilled health professionals before, during and after the delivery of their baby.
 According to the World Bank, this could decrease maternal mortality rates by a whopping 74 percent.

-PWS&D works with Community World Service Asia (CWSA) to improve the quality and availability of services for pregnant women by helping health-care workers grow their skills and by building and equipping health facilities in underserved areas in Afghanistan.
+PWS&D works to improve the quality and availability of services for pregnant women by helping health-care workers grow their skills and by building and equipping health facilities in underserved areas in Afghanistan.
 Through this vital work, midwives are not only available around the clock, but also travel to assist pregnant women living in rural areas where isolation makes the maternal mortality rate markedly higher.

-The work of PWS&D and CWSA does not stop here, because maternal and neonatal health care services are only successful if women are able to access them.
+The work does not stop here, because maternal and neonatal health care services are only successful if women are able to access them.

 Only one in two Afghan women participate in decision-making about their own health care.
 Many also do not have a say in how their household’s finances are spent, so even a small transportation cost can prevent them from getting the care they and their baby need.
 In order for women to have the opportunity to seek, receive and advocate for appropriate health services, their autonomy must be improved.